kedro-org/kedro/docs/source/03_tutorial/03_set_up_data.md

 ## Add your datasets to `data`

 The spaceflights tutorial makes use of fictional datasets of companies shuttling customers to the Moon and back.
 You will use the data to train a model to predict the price of shuttle hire.
-However, before you get to train the model, you will need to prepare the data for model building by creating a master table.
+However, before you get to train the model, you will need to prepare the data for model building by creating a model input table.

 The spaceflight tutorial has three files and uses two data formats: `.csv` and `.xlsx`.
 Download and save the files to the `data/01_raw/` folder of your project directory: